 Specifically, the Control Panel now has fewer items, yet, you can get the settings done more quickly.

-Note that things have been moved around a little bit.
+Note that things have moved around a little bit.

 For example, the Share Folder Sync function — an excellent feature to sync data between two or more servers in real-time — is now part of the File Services instead of its own section.
 Or QuickConnect is now part of External Access, which also includes DDNS and Router Configuration.